If you want to find out how to grow organic bottle gourds, this article will help you learn lots of tips & tricks for success!

-- Cucurbita ficifolia – Malabar gourds, native to N America and mostly used for their edible seeds and leaves;
+- Cucurbita ficifolia – Malabar gourds, native to North America and mostly used for their edible seeds and leaves;

-- Cucurbita maxima – Turban squash, native to N America – edible but mostly used for decoration;
+- Cucurbita maxima – Turban squash, native to North America – edible but mostly used for decoration;

 - Crescentia and Amphitecna – Gourds that grow on trees; native to various regions of the Americas; primarily used to make bowls and art;